jasonwvh/jasonwvh.github.io/_posts/cybersecurity/2025-01-10-5-oid-federation.markdown

 ---
 layout: default
-title: "Authentication Part 5: OpenID Federation"
+title: "Authentication 5: OpenID Federation 1.0"
 date: 2025-01-10 10:00:00 -0000
 categories: cybersecurity
-published: false
+published: true
 ---

-## OpenID Federation
+## OpenID Federation 1.0 Simplified
-Welcome to the final installment of our identity series.
-We've journeyed from [SAML](/cybersecurity/identity-federation/2025/07/09/1-saml.html), through [OAuth 1.0](/cybersecurity/identity-federation/2025/07/10/2-oauth1.html) and [OAuth 2.0](/cybersecurity/identity-federation/2025/07/11/3-oauth2.html), and landed on the modern authentication standard, [OpenID Connect](/cybersecurity/identity-federation/2025/07/12/4-oidc.html).
-OIDC excels at enabling a Relying Party (RP) to trust an OpenID Provider (OP).

-But its standard discovery mechanism (`.well-known/openid-configuration`) only works for a single, pre-configured issuer.
 How do you build an ecosystem where thousands of RPs can dynamically discover and trust thousands of OPs without error-prone manual configuration?
 This is the challenge that **OpenID Federation** is designed to solve.

 ### The Problem: Scaling Trust Beyond Manual Configuration